dantaki/SV2/doc/README.md

 ## Input

-Running SV<sup>2</sup> requires two input files: sample information and a list of SVs to genotype.
+The SV<sup>2</sup> command requires two input files: sample information and a list of SVs to genotype.
+The sample information input file contains paths to BAM and VCF files.

 A FASTA file for hg19 or hg38 is required for SV<sup>2</sup> to run.
 The SV<sup>2</sup> [config](#configure) files contain the paths to the hg19 and hg38 FASTA.